 La Caisita Verde is a two bedroom green house with a full kitchen, living room with cable television, and wireless Internet.

-Visit this page to read our in-depth description about the specific activities available at Midas Tropical Resort.
+Visit this page to read a comprehensive description about the activities and recreation opportunities that Midas Tropical Resort has to offer.

-You'll encounter many attractions located within a short distance of Midas Resort.
+You'll encounter numerous attractions located near Midas Resort.
 On your itinerary, make room for nearby attractions like Green Iguana Conservation Project and .

 Location: Branch Mouth Road, the vicinity of San Ignacio, Belize